-- Certain Significant Risks and Uncertainties Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation.
+- Pay for Performance The Affordable Care Act mandated programs that affect reimbursement through evaluation of the quality of care and cost of care provided to patients at the federal level; however, there are an increasing number of programs arising from state, including the District Medicaid and private interests.
+These programs provide incentives (and/or penalties) for reporting performance data and those that provide incentives (and/or penalties) based on benchmarking performance data against other providers regionally and nationally.
+The pay for performance programs will continue into the future and the Medical Center is aggressively monitoring and enhancing its quality performance programs in an effort to maintain incentive dollars. - Certain Significant Risks and Uncertainties Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation.
 There is a reasonable possibility that estimates could change by material amounts.
 Management periodically reviews recorded amounts receivable from or payable to third-party payors and may adjust these balances as new information becomes available.
 In addition, revenue received under certain third-party agreements is subject to audit.
 Adjustments resulting from such audits and management reviews of unaudited years and open claims are reflected as adjustments to revenue in the year that the adjustment becomes known. - District of Columbia Universal Paid Leave The D.C.
-Council gave final approval in December 2017, to a plan that will provide private-sector workers paid family and medical leave benefits.
-The bill, which passed by a veto-proof margin of 9 to 4, guarantees eight weeks of paid time off to new parents, six weeks to workers caring for ailing family members and two weeks of personal sick time.
-To pay for it, the District will levy a new 0.62 percent payroll tax on employers small and large to generate \$250 million annually, which will be distributed by a new arm of the city government.
+Council gave final approval in December 2017, to a plan that would provide private-sector workers paid family and medical leave benefits.
+The bill, which passed by a veto-proof margin of 9 to 4, guaranteed eight weeks of paid time off to new parents, six weeks to workers caring for ailing family members and two weeks of personal sick time.
+To pay for it, the District would levy a new 0.62 percent payroll tax on employers small and large to generate \$250 million annually, which would be distributed by a new arm of the city government.
 Under the plan approved by the council, the city would reimburse employees for 90 percent of their first \$900 in weekly pay and 50 percent of their remaining weekly pay, with a cap of \$1,000 per week.
 New legislation was introduced in June 2018, Universal Paid Leave Pay Structure Amendment Act of 2018, to amend certain provisions of the existing plan.

-Effective July 1, 2019, the District began collecting taxes from employers for the Universal Paid Leave program.
+Effective July 1, 2020, the District began collecting taxes from employers for the Universal Paid Leave program.
 The Medical Center is in compliance.
+The Medical Center paid \$192,559 in taxes.

-Effective July 1, 2020, the District began administering the previously mentioned paid family leave benefits of eight weeks to bond with a new child, six weeks to care for a family member with a serious health condition, and two weeks to care for your own serious health condition.
+Effective July 1, 2021, the District began administering the previously mentioned paid family leave benefits of eight weeks to bond with a new child, six weeks to care for a family member with a serious health condition, and two weeks for an employee to care for their own serious health condition.